tofetpuzo/LAMP/project/project1.md

 The ip address was used to launch the website.
 Screenshot below

 ![apache](./images/apache_launch.png)

 ### MYSQL INSTALLATION
-The installation of mysql database makes storing and retrieving data seemsless. mySQL is called a relational database simply because the tabular data are structured and have a relationship with each column or row in the data.
+The installation of mysql database makes storing and retrieving data seamless. mySQL is called a relational database simply because the tabular data are structured and have a relationship with each column or row in the data.

 To install mySQL, i used this command